 Should be Happy With Start Button

-Sysprobs earlier published a guide about how to get start button/menu in Windows 8/2012 by third party tools.
+Sysprobs earlier published a guide about how to get start button/menu in Windows 8/2012 by third-party tools.

-Start Directly in to Desktop Mode
+Start Directly into Desktop Mode

 More Changes in Interface

-Lock screen also can be customized.
+The lock screen also can be customized.

 3) Equally sized split screen for apps

 If you could remember, in current Windows 8 you can split the screen into two portions to run programs, but not equally.
 One split screen will be almost a full-screen size and another one will be very small.
 Now Windows 8.1 will allow you to have the equally sized split screen to have easy access and view of programs.